Mathematics (MATH)

 MATH 141 Analytical Geometry3 Credits

-A college-level treatment of analytic geometry.
-Topics include Cartesian coordinate systems, distance, parallel and perpendicular lines and planes, the locus of a condition, generalizations of lines, planes and parabolas, polar coordinates and vectors in two and three dimensions.
+College-level treatment of analytic geometry.
+Topics include the Cartesian coordinate system in two and three dimensions; distance; parallel and perpendicular lines and planes; the locus of a condition; generalizations of lines, circles, and parabolas; polar coordinates; and vectors in two and three dimensions.

 MATH 150 Topics and Careers in Mathematics1 Credit